‘Dancing With The Stars’ Season 25 Cast Announced: ‘PLL’ Star & More — Full List

 Cheryl Burke will dance with former NFL player Terrell Owens.

 HollywoodLifers, who are you rooting for?
+Who do you think will make it all the way?
 Let us know!